 I can’t accurately describe her voice, no matter how I try.
-It’s like that of a stately woman's voice cast down a long, windy tunnel; amplified, echoing, sweet yet sinister.
-It could by turns charm a cold statue, and then shred your consciousness into ribbons.
+It’s like the voice of a stately woman cast down a long, windy tunnel; amplified, echoing, sweet yet sinister.
+It could by turns charm a smile out of a statue, and then shred a consciousness into ribbons.
 Little wonder her captors kept away from the caravan.
 It was enough to put the fear of every god into a sane man.

 ‘What are these men going to do with you?’
 I ask.

 ‘Oh,’ she says, contempt in her tone.
 ‘They will take me to a temple to the goddess Tutanai, where I’ll be ritually destroyed.
 Purified, as they term it.’
 The pressure of her presence increases.
+My hands are white from gripping the bars.
 ‘Perhaps you can free me.
 I have no desire to burn in holy fire.’

 ‘I can do that, but they'll only hunt you down again.’

 ‘I won’t be so careless this time, Horoth.
 The lock on this door is made of rhodium metal, and I cannot touch it.
 The hunter who took me is experienced in the ways of my kind, it seems.
-Free me, Horoth, and I will grant you a boon.
-My word is my bond, and I know you will get little peace until you are far from me.’
+Free me, and I will grant you a boon.
+My word is my bond, and I know you will get little peace until you are far from me.
+If ever.’

 ‘These men won’t appreciate me liberating you, Juonte.’